ABC Moscow Update on anarchist and anti-fascist prisoners

 Original title: Anarchist and anti-war activist Alexey Rozhkov told how he was taken from Kyrgyzstan to Russia

 On May 29, anti-war activist Alexey Rozhkov, who had fled from Russia to Kyrgyzstan, was extending his temporary registration in his host country.
 And the very next day, early in the morning, security forces broke into his home.
 On June 7, lawyer Kamil Isabekov visited Alexey Rozhkov in a temporary detention center in the suburbs of Yekaterinburg (the largest city in the Urals) to find out the circumstances of his transfer to Russia.
-Anti-war human rights initiative Solidarity Zone wrote about it.
+Anti-war human rights initiative Solidarity Zone .

 From Pramen